JunyiZhu-AI/JunyiZhu-AI.github.io/_news/announcement_06_24.md

 related_posts: false
 ---

-My dissertation is complete, and I'm looking forward to the defense!
+My dissertation is complete, and I'm looking forward to the defence!